ykawai6581/obslog_generator/README.md

 	git clone https://github.com/ykawai6581/obslog_generator.git

+you can run the above command or also choose to download the zip file.<br/>
+once that is done, cd into /obslog_generator and run

+	pip install -r requirements.txt

+to download the required modules, which include astropy, numpy, pandas, pyshorteners, requests and tqdm.

 ## usage:

 	python obslog_generator.py [-h] --obsdate=int --obj=str --jd --bypass

+run the above command with arguments that fit your needs! below are some examples.

 ### 1: generate obslog and register on wiki (eg. Dec 10, 2022)